jasongitmail/super-sitemap/docs/readme-details/process-paths.md

 });
 ```

-Note: If using `excludeRoutePatterns`–which matches again the _route_ pattern–would
-be sufficient for your needs, you should prefer it for performance reasons.
+Note: If using `excludeRoutePatterns` (which matches again the _route_ pattern) is sufficient for your needs, you should prefer it for performance reasons.
 This
 is because a site will have fewer routes than paths, consequently route-based
 exclusions are more performant than path-based exclusions.
 Although, the
 difference will be inconsequential in virtually all cases, unless you have a